What is a management plan?

-Parks Canada is seeking public input to review the draft management plan for Kejimkujik, looking forward 10 to 15 years.
 A management plan is a strategic guide required by legislation and approved by the Minister.
 It is the primary accountability document for national parks and historic sites administered by Parks Canada and looks forward 10 to 15 years.

-- serves as a key public accountability document for that place
+- serves as a key public accountability document for that place, and

 - is developed through extensive consultation and input from various people and organizations, including Indigenous Peoples, community members, visitors and the public.